Gun violence in small towns. In short, we hear about it every day.

-Fast forward and on this fourth anniversary, I am donning my teal in remembrance yet again, remembering her run after her toddling brother through my office, long hair gracefully swaying behind her, a gentle affect and smile that lit up the room.
+Fast forward and on this fifth anniversary, I am donning my teal in remembrance yet again, remembering her run after her toddling brother through my office, long hair gracefully swaying behind her, a gentle affect and smile that lit up the room.
 She is unassuming with her mother’s ocean blue eyes and a kind spirit.
 She scooped him up as he went to open the bottom drawers, just a toddler, curiosity getting the best of him.
 Her mother and I made small talk, not a care in the world, never imagining.
 Gun violence in a small town.
 It happened in mine, could it happen in yours?

 In the time between then and now her mother and I have become kindred.
-Not just because we treat her siblings but also because I didn’t leave.
+Not just because we treated her siblings but also because I didn’t leave.
 It is an interesting phenomenon, grief.
 The grieving mother who has a child who has met a violent, tragic end, who is allowed space to grieve.
 But at some point, we expect them to pick up, move on and get over it.
 In the beginning, there are crowds and candlelight vigils.
 There are police, politicians, and pastors.
 Newspaper coverage and t-shirts are everywhere.
 During this time I watch them.
 They are stunned, shocked, it is an effort just to breathe.
 And when the numbness wears off and the reality sets in, when the real work begins, what happens?
 The cemetery starts to pick up her ornaments and knickknacks, her friend circle changes, and people disappear.
 Everything changes.

 She has spoken to me about the pain of friends who have fallen away.
 The difficulties in moving on, struggling to move things, clothes, just on.
 And yet, the world continues.
 That day the child who went to school took a gun and took away not only her life, but robbed her family and friends of their hopes, dreams, and feeling of safety.
 As she picks up the pieces, puts on a brave face, and pushes forward I ask, where is her community?